stolksdorf/nomic-17aug2015/how2play.md

 ### what about randomness?

 Some parts of the game may require randomness.
-We will be using a random number site that let's us set seeds.
-We will use the url of the pull request in question to generate the random number.
+We will be using a random number site that lets us set seeds.
+We will use the initial git commit of the pull request in question to generate the random number.

-for example : [https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.https://github.com/stolksdorf/nomos-test/pull/1](https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.https://github.com/stolksdorf/nomic/pull/1) will get a random number between 1 and 6, using Scott's first pull request as a seed.
-Therefore it will always be 3.
+for example: `bca7e9b2476aa1d42c13196b358e847b388b3a6c` is the git commit hash of [Scott's first pull request](https://github.com/stolksdorf/nomic/pulls), so [https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.bca7e9b2476aa1d42c13196b358e847b388b3a6c](https://www.random.org/integers/?num=1&min=1&max=6&col=5&base=10&format=plain&rnd=id.bca7e9b2476aa1d42c13196b358e847b388b3a6c) will get a random number between 1 and 6, using this as the seed.
+Therefore it will always be 4.

 ### moderators